munificent/craftinginterpreters/book/scanning.md

 ^code scan-tokens

-The scanner works its way through the source code, adding tokens, until it runs out of characters.
-When it's done, it appends one final "end of file" token.
+The scanner works its way through the source code, adding tokens until it runs out of characters.
+Then it appends one final "end of file" token.
 That isn't strictly needed, but it makes our parser a little cleaner.

-This loop depends on a couple of fields to keep track of where in the source code we are:
+This loop depends on a couple of fields to keep track of where the scanner is in the source code.

 ^code scan-state (1 before, 2 after)

-The `start` and `current` fields are offsets in the string -- the first character in the current lexeme being scanned, and the character we're currently considering.
-The other field tracks what source line `current` is on so we can produce tokens that know their location.
+The `start` and `current` fields are offsets that index into the string.
+The `start` field points to the first character in the lexeme being scanned, and `current` points at the character currently being considered.
+The `line` field tracks what source line `current` is on so we can produce tokens that know their location.

-Then we have one little helper function that tells us if we've consumed all the
+Then we have one little helper function that tells us if we've consumed all the characters.
-characters:

 ^code is-at-end

 ## Recognizing Lexemes

 Each turn of the loop, we scan a single token.
 This is the real heart of the scanner.
 We'll start simple.
-Imagine if every lexeme was only a single character long.
+Imagine if every lexeme is only a single character long.
 All you need to do is consume the next character and pick a token type for it.
-Several lexemes *are* only a single character in Lox, so let's start with
+Several lexemes *are* only a single character in Lox, so let's start with those.
-those:

 ^code scan-token